Student Jobs at CU Boulder

 - Student employment policies: Check out full details on student employment policies, employer handbooks and more.

-- Student employment eligibility: Review requirements, needed approvals and more.
+- Student employment eligibility: Review the undergraduate and graduate requirements for on-campus jobs, needed approvals and more.

 - Internship credit: Discover how you can earn internship credit through your on-campus job.